Nikola Tesla

 IQ 250

 Despite being a great inventor, he had a life largely marred by poverty because he was a poor businessman.
 He never entered into a romantic relationship and was wasteful with his money.
-Despite being regarded by his friends as a kind and courteous individual, he had very little social interaction with them due to his rigid daily schedule.
-He lived alone his entire life and passed away without the honors he would eventually receive after his passing.
-He was without a doubt one of the most important inventors of the 20th century, and his electrical discoveries were far ahead of their time.
+Though widely respected by his friends as being kind and courteous, due to his busy daily schedule, he had minimal social interactions.
+Living alone his whole life, he passed without ever receiving the honors that would eventually follow after death; yet without question, he remains one of the 20th century's foremost inventors, with electrical innovations far ahead of their time.
 Even today, his discoveries have an impact on technology.

 With remarkable achievements and dedication, is Nikola Tesla a genius?
-Learn about Nikola Tesla IQ and his life through this article.
+Learn about Nikola Tesla's IQ and his life through this article.

-Nikola Tesla IQ ranges from 160 to 310 according to various tests.
-Throughout his life, he and Thomas Edison engaged in a bitter rivalry, and JPMorgan, who would later work with him as a business partner, provided funding for many of his projects.
+Nikola Tesla's IQ ranges from 160 to 310, according to various tests.
+Thomas Edison and JPMorgan engaged in an intense rivalry that would last his whole life, with JPMorgan eventually providing funding for many of Edison's projects.

 In 1856, in the mountainous region of Lika on the Balkan Peninsula, Nikola Tesla was born as a subject of the Austro-Hungarian Empire.
-Both his mother Djuka and his father Milutin were of Serbian descent.
+His mother, Djuka, and his father, Milutin, were of Serbian descent.
 Tesla's father was an Orthodox priest who was stern but loving and a talented poet and writer.
-Tesla spent a lot of time in his father's library when he was younger.
-Tesla's mother was a hardworking woman with a variety of skills who invented tools to assist with farm and home chores.
+Tesla spent much time in his father's library when he was younger.
+Tesla's mother was a hardworking woman with various skills who invented tools to assist with farm and home chores.
 One of them was a machine that beat eggs.
 Tesla credited his mother with inspiring all of his creative tendencies.

-Tesla was passionate about mathematics and the sciences and had his heart set on becoming an engineer, but his father's insistence that he join the priesthood "constantly oppressed" him from doing so.
-At the age of seventeen, Tesla became ill with cholera and cunningly forced his father to make a significant concession: the elder Tesla promised his son that if he lived, he would be permitted to enroll in the prestigious Austrian Polytechnic School in Graz to pursue a career in engineering.
-Tesla's wish was granted.
+Tesla had an avid interest in mathematics and sciences and had set his mind on becoming an engineer; however, his father's insistence that he join the priesthood "constantly prevented" this dream from coming true.
+At seventeen, however, Tesla became sick with cholera and cleverly used this event to force a confession out of him: If he survived, he could enroll at the Austrian Polytechnic School in Graz to pursue engineering as his career goal.

 1. Nikola Tesla Education Background

 Tesla received his early education at home before moving on to a gymnasium in Carlstadt, Croatia, where he excelled academically.
-He demonstrated early signs of genius, with Nikolas Tesla high IQ, by performing integral calculus in his head, which led his teachers to believe he was cheating.
+He demonstrated early signs of genius, with Nikolas Tesla's high IQ, by performing integral calculus in his head, which led his teachers to believe he was cheating.
 Young "Niko" came across a steel engraving of Niagara Falls during this time.
-In his mind, the potent cataract seemed to be turning a huge water wheel.
-He promised his uncle that one day he would travel to America and use this method of energy capture.
-In fact, he did that exactly thirty years later.
-Tesla was creative from a young age, but he didn't start considering himself an inventor until he was a young adult.
+In his mind, the potent cataract seemed to be turning a giant water wheel.
+He promised his uncle that one day, he would travel to America and use this method of energy capture.
+He did that precisely thirty years later.
+Tesla was creative from a young age, but he started considering himself an inventor as a young adult.

-Tesla started his mechanical and electrical engineering studies at the Polytechnic Institute.
+Tesla began his studies in mechanical and electrical engineering at the Polytechnic Institute.
 A new Gramme dynamo that could function as a motor and generator by using direct current was demonstrated to Tesla's physics class one day.
-After observing it for a while, Tesla hypothesized that a set of ineffective sparking connections known as commutators might be eliminated.
+After observing it, Tesla hypothesized that a set of ineffective sparking connections known as commutators might be eliminated.
 This would be like creating a perpetual motion machine, his amused professor said.
 Even Tesla would not be able to attempt such a feat.
-Tesla was consumed by the problem for the following few years and knew right away that the answer lay in alternating electric currents.
+The problem consumed Tesla for the following few years, and they knew immediately that the answer lay in alternating electric currents.

-2. Nikola Tesla IQ and his successful Career
+2. Nikola Tesla's IQ and his successful Career

 In the latter half of the 19th century, he created the blueprint for Canada's first hydroelectric power plant.
 Throughout his life, Nikola Tesla received a variety of slurs.
 The one who was closest to the mark was "Genius."
 One of those people with an IQ higher than Einstein is known to be Tesla.